-In this guide, we show you how to connect a Bluetooth controller to an Oculus Quest so that you can play games and navigate with a gamepad.
-We have info on pairing your Xbox One S controller to the Oculus Quest along with other compatible Bluetooth gamepads and keyboards that work.
+In this guide, we show you how to connect a Bluetooth controller to a Meta Quest so that you can play games and navigate with a gamepad.
+We have info on pairing your Xbox One S controller to the Meta Quest along with other compatible Bluetooth gamepads and keyboards that work.

-Do you have a list of all compatible controllers that work with the Oculus Quest?
+Do you have a list of all compatible controllers that work with the Oculus/Meta Quest?

-Why would you want to use a controller on your Oculus Quest you say?
+Why would you want to use a controller on your Meta Quest you say?

 We have all your answers below!

-- Why Would You Want to Connect a Bluetooth Controller to the Oculus Quest?
+- Why Would You Want to Connect a Bluetooth Controller to the Meta Quest?

-- How to Connect Bluetooth Controller to the Oculus Quest
+- How to Connect Bluetooth Controller to the Meta Quest

 - Tips & Help

-Best Compatible Bluetooth Controllers That Work with the Oculus Quest
+Best Compatible Bluetooth Controllers That Work with the Meta Quest 2 or 1

 The Quest operating system is based on Android 7.
 Officially, PS4 (and Nintendo Switch) controllers only work on Android 9 devices.
 Unfortunately you can’t use these gamepads yet.